Meitoku Yagi: Career

-After Miyagi's death in 1953, Yagi opened his own dojo in the Daido district of Naha.
+A year before Miyagi's death in 1953, Yagi opened his own dojo in the Daido district of Naha.
 He named his school of Goju-ryu Meibukan, meaning "house of the pure minded warrior."
-The name and crest of his school both utilise the first kanji in his given name, 明 (Mei), which has several meanings, including purity.
+The name and crest of his school both utilize the first kanji in his given name, 明 (Mei), which has several meanings, including purity.
 It is made up of the kanji for sun and the kanji for moon, reflecting the duality of nature, which is inherent to Goju-ryu.
 Today, the main headquarters for the Meibukan school are in the Kume district of Naha.
 Yagi's number one goal was for his students to promote peace, be good people and contribute to society.

 Meitoku Yagi began developing a series of kata in the 1970s and 1980s, which he named Meibuken kata.
 The first of which is Tenchi, meaning "heaven and earth."
-It was originally two kata, Fukyu kata ichi and Fukyu kata ni.
+It was originally two kata, Fukyu Kata Ichi and Fukyu Kata Ni.
 The two kata can be put together so that if two karateka were to perform each half an attack in the first kata would correspond with a block in the second, for example.
-The Meibuken kata are different from the kata in the Goju-ryu syllabus in many ways, including having vertical closed hand chambers, and having a different yoi position, reflecting Yagi Sensei's Chinese roots, and his time spent studying martial arts there.
+The Meibuken kata are different from the kata in the Goju-ryu syllabus in many ways, including having vertical closed hand chambers, and having a different yoi position, reflecting Yagi's Chinese roots, and his time spent studying martial arts there.

 The other four Meibuken kata represent the four guardians of the cardinal directions in Chinese mythology.
-As with Ten no kata and Chi no kata, the other four pair up as well to show the kata’s bunkai.
+As with Ten no Kata and Chi no Kata, the other four pair up as well to show the kata’s bunkai.
 Seiryu (East, Blue Dragon) and Byakko (West, White Tiger) go together, and Suzaku (South, Red Phoenix) and Genbu (North, Black Tortoise) combine.
-Though those are the English names generally used for the kata, Yagi Sensei once said that he never specifically chose colours for the animals.
+Though those are the English names generally used for the kata, Yagi once said that he never specifically chose colors for the animals.

 In 2000, Yagi released an autobiography entitled The Life Drama of the Man, Meitoku.

 In late 2002, he was 91 and still performing demonstrations of katas.
 He died February 7, 2003, at 11:40 am.
-At the time of his death he was considered as the most senior Karateka in the world.
+At the time of his death he was considered as the most senior karateka in the world.

 Family

-Yagi has three daughters, Chieko, Chikako and Chizuko; and two sons, Meitatsu and Meitetsu.
-Currently Yagi Meitatsu is the president of the International Meibukan Goju-ryu Karate Association (IMGKA), and Yagi Meitetsu is the president of the Meibukan hombu dojo.
-In 1997 Yagi promoted his eldest son, Meitatsu to Hanshi Judan.
-Before his death, Yagi also promoted Meitetsu to Hanshi Judan in 2001, but it was only made known publicly posthumously.
+Meitoku Yagi had three daughters, Chieko, Chikako and Chizuko; and two sons, Meitatsu and Meitetsu.
+Meitatsu Yagi was made the president of the International Meibukan Goju-ryu Karate Association (IMGKA), and the president of the Meibukan hombu dojo until 2016.
+In 1997, Meitoku promoted his eldest son, Meitatsu to Hanshi Judan.
+Before his death, Meitoku also promoted Meitetsu to Hanshi Judan in 2001, but it was only made known publicly posthumously.